eboileau/ribotools/docs/source/getting-started.rst

 How to contribute
 -----------------

 Contributions are welcome!
 New code should follow `Black <https://black.readthedocs.io/en/stable/>`_ and `flake8 <https://flake8.pycqa.org/en/latest/>`_.
-Install development dependencies inside a virtual environment.
+Install development dependencies inside a virtual environment, see :ref:`pypi_install`.
 A typical development workflow would include *(i)* forking the repository, *(ii)* creating a new branch for your PR, *(iii)* adding features or bug fixes, *(iv)* making sure all tests are passing, *(v)* building the documentation if necessary, and *(vi)* opening a PR back to the main repository.
 If you're fixing a bug, add a test.
 Run it first to confirm it fails, then fix the bug, and run it again to confirm it's fixed.
 If adding a new feature, add a test, or first open an issue to discuss the idea.

 Running the tests
 ^^^^^^^^^^^^^^^^^